Psycho II (novel)

-Psycho II is a 1982 novel by American writer Robert Bloch, a sequel to his 1959 novel Psycho.
+Psycho II is a 1982 horror novel by American writer Robert Bloch.
+It is a sequel to his 1959 novel Psycho.
 The novel was completed before the screenplay was written for the unrelated 1983 film Psycho II.
-According to Bloch, Universal Studios loathed the novel, which was intended to critique Hollywood splatter films.
+According to Bloch, Universal Studios loathed the novel, which was intended to critique Hollywood Slasher films.
 A different story was created for the film and Bloch was not invited to any screenings.
-Universal suggested that Bloch abandon his novel, which he declined and released anyway to good sales.
+Bloch declined Universal's suggestion that he abandon his novel and released it, achieving good sales.

 Plot summary

-Norman Bates has spent the last two decades locked up in a mental asylum after the events in the first novel.
-His psychiatrist, Dr. Adam Claiborne, has spent the last two decades working with Norman and has hopes of one day becoming famous by curing him.
-His plans come crashing down after Norman strangles a visiting nun with her rosary beads, then steals her outfit and walks out.
-Norman gets in the van with the other visiting nun and kills her with a tire iron, then rapes her dead body.
-As he drives away, Norman spots a hitchhiker and picks him up with plans to kill him and use his body to fake his death.
+In a mental asylum, psychiatrist Dr. Adam Claiborne has spent the last two decades working with patient Norman Bates and has hopes of one day becoming famous by curing him.
+His plans come crashing down after Norman strangles a visiting nun with her rosary beads, steals her outfit and walks out.
+Norman gets in the van with another visiting nun, kills her with a tire iron and rapes her dead body.
+While driving away, Norman spots a hitchhiker and picks him up with plans to kill him and use his body to fake his death.

 Later that night, the police find the van on fire with the charred remains of the nun and an unidentified man presumed to be Norman.
-Since this happened at the same time as a massive car pile up, they are exhausting their resources trying to identify the victims to notify their next of kin and can not get around to positively identifying Norman's remains.
+Since this happened at the same time as a massive car pileup, they are exhausting their resources trying to identify the victims to notify their next of kin and cannot get around to positively identifying Norman's remains.

-Meanwhile, across town, Sam and Lila Loomis are murdered by an assailant with a knife.
+Across town, Sam and Lila Loomis are murdered by an assailant with a knife.
 Claiborne is convinced that Norman faked his death and proceeded to kill them, but the police are skeptical.
-As they are surveying the crime scene, they see a news article talking about a movie being made based on Norman's life.
-Claiborne is convinced that Norman is going to Hollywood to kill everybody involved in production, so he heads out there to stop him.
+While surveying the crime scene, they see a news article about a movie being made based on Norman's life.
+Claiborne thinks that Norman is going to Hollywood to kill everybody involved in production, and heads out there to stop him.

-Fearing the worst, Claiborne gets a job as a technical consultant on the film to keep an eye on everything.
-He gets introduced to the cast and crew, including director Vizzini, who is the spitting image of Norman twenty years previously.
-Claiborne keeps thinking that something bad is going to happen, but nobody believes him until the movie's producer gets killed with a meat cleaver.
+To keep an eye on everything, Claiborne gets a job as a technical consultant on the film.
+He is introduced to the cast and crew, including director Santo Vizzini, who is the spitting image of Norman twenty years before.
+Claiborne keeps thinking that something bad is going to happen, but nobody believes him until the movie's producer is killed with a meat cleaver.